Paymo Logo

 Some tools automatically transform your worked hours into timesheets and reports.
 This will help you save time on organizational tasks and dedicate more attention to what is important for your project in the long run.

-Choosing one option depends on how willing you are to invest in a digital system or if you just want to stick with the classic paper-based process.
 Take into account the needs of your team and existing HR systems.
-For accurate results, test both options for a month to see which one will fit your organization.
+Don’t take our word for it, but test both options for a month to see which one will fit your organization.

-On the other hand, if your team is small, you might not even need a solution with lots of features.
-A simple tool could do the job for you.
-However, as your company grows you’ll need to reconsider the use of timesheets and other tools.
+However, as your company grows, you’ll need to reconsider using timesheets and other tools.
 These will help you work more efficiently and cope with the increased workload.

 How does a timesheet work?